 The Prime Minister has announced a “£2 billion cycling and walking revolution” – see Reference 1 below for the Government’s press release.
 There is also a consultation launched on changes to the Highway Code – see Reference 2.
-I will comment on some of the implications for London and give my personal comments on the Highway Code changes as the ABD nationally will be formulating a formal response in due course – your views might assist.
+I will comment on some of the implications for London and give my personal comments on the Highway Code changes.

 The £2 billion might sound a lot of money but spread over some years it might not be a great deal.
 It includes the provision of new “protected” cycle routes.
 If they were segregated from other road traffic that might make much sense to avoid conflict but the danger is that it will just mean more cycle lanes taking away road space with fairly disastrous results for traffic congestion as seen in London.